Avaray/steamid-scraper/README.md

 - Uses too many unnecessary requests
 - The more SteamIDs I have the less new SteamIDs I get

-### Third idea (unrealized yet):
+### Third idea (current one):

-I'm thinking about GitHub actions.
-I could create a GitHub action that would run every day and get list of X amount of SteamIDs.
+I will use GitHub actions.
+Script will run every day and get list of X amount of SteamIDs.
 Script will upodate the list of SteamIDs in the repository.
 List will grow every day.
-List will start from #1 and go up to infinity.
+The only downside is that I follow friends of friends.
+This is slower than starting from first possible ID, but in this way I will get real people.